tpendragon/tpendragon.github.io/_posts/2015-04-30-isolated-testing.md

 end
 ```

 This right here is **ridiculous**.
 Six lines of setup?
-For two validations?
-That
-hurt to write.
+For one test with two validations?
+That hurt to write.

 Something must be wrong.